DavidGoudet/license_management_system/README.md

 ## Data Modeling

 The schema implements a relational model with foreign key constraints and cascading deletes to maintain referential integrity.
 A compound unique index on `user_id` and `product_id` in license_assignments prevents duplicate licenses, ensuring each user holds at most one license per product.
 Critical operations are wrapped in database transactions to guarantee atomicity; during bulk assignments, either all licenses are created or none are, preventing partial states and maintaining data consistency.

+## Future Improvements
+- The authentication layer needs to be implemented
+- We need to add search bars because users and products could grow infinitely
+- A flow for CI/CD should be added (For now, Rubocop was used for formatting)
+- Business improvements: bulk license upload, analytics, better expiration system, notifications.

 ## Tech Stack